The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 A typical security package would consist of a security interest in mortgage notes (Schuldbriefe), which can take the form of mortgage notes in paper form (Papierschuldbriefe) or registered mortgage notes (Registerschuldbriefe).

 In addition, rent, insurance claims and other receivables are typically pledged or assigned for security purposes.
 Pledges over the shares of the borrower and security interest in bank accounts are customary.

 Small registration fees apply to the registration of holders of a mortgage note in the creditor register (Gläubigerregister) of the competent land registry.
-However, such registration is not a perfection requirement for the mortgage security in the case of a registered mortgage note (Registerschuldbrief).
+However, such registration is only a perfection requirement for the mortgage security in the case of a registered mortgage note (Registerschuldbrief).
 For a mortgage note in paper form (Papierschuldbrief), such registration serves only administrative purposes.

 Under Swiss corporate and tax laws, financial assistance and corporate benefit rules will apply to any upstream or cross-stream security, guarantee or joint liability.
 The rules are rather detailed and complex but, in a nutshell, the value of any such “impaired” security will be limited to freely distributable reserves (that could be paid out as a dividend) of the Swiss company in question, subject to general Swiss federal withholding tax of 35%, if applicable.

 The Swiss enforcement process is a court-guided process, the timing of which will very much depend on the behaviour of the borrower in question.
 However, in larger transactions, private sale mechanisms are often agreed contractually to avoid a lengthy process and a public auction with associated higher costs.